RahulRJB/Obsidian-RJB/My Vault/Notes/MLOps course- UDEMY.md

 ### Sagemaker:

 - ![[Attachments/Pasted image 20240724123723.png]]
-- Data Wrangler for Feature Engg.
+- #### Data Wrangler used for Feature Engg. and visual way to join tables
+-